Why Not a Dog Park?

 No matter how careful you are, there are always chances of your pet getting loose or getting lost.
 Which is why having a pet i.d. along with your address around their neck is important.
 This way, even if such thing happens, they can always be returned home.
 You can also put a tracking chip inside the i.d. so they always remain on your watch.

 Holly, Jolly and Oh-So-Safe!
-Of course you want to include your furry companions in the festivities, pet parents, but as you celebrate this holiday season, try to keep your pet’s eating and exercise habits as close to their normal routine as possible.
-And be sure to steer them clear of the following unhealthy treats, toxic plants and dangerous decorations:
+Of course you want to include your furry companions in the festivities, pet parents.
+However, as you celebrate this holiday season, try to keep your pet’s eating and exercise habits as close to their normal routine as possible.
+Check out these pet safety tips and be sure to steer them clear of the following unhealthy treats, toxic plants and dangerous decorations:

 Kitties love this sparkly, light-catching “toy” that’s easy to bat around and carry in their mouths.
 But a nibble can lead to a swallow, which can lead to an obstructed digestive tract, severe vomiting, dehydration and possible surgery.
 It’s best to brighten your boughs with something other than tinsel.